Skip to content

 Frequently Asked Questions

 For most creators starting from scratch: 12-24 months of consistent, strategic effort.
-Creators with existing large social media followings can reach this level in 6-12 months.
+Creators with existing large social followings can reach this level in 6-12 months.
 The key variable is promotion strategy quality, not content quality.
 Aruna creators using the full system tend toward the faster end of these ranges.

-Is $10K/month on OnlyFans realistic?
+Is $10K/month on OnlyFans actually achievable?

 Achievable, not average.
 Reaching $10K/month puts you in approximately the top 1-2% of creators.
 It requires treating OnlyFans as a serious business — 20-30+ hours per week across creation, promotion, and engagement.
 The creators who reach it share specific traits: consistency, adaptability, relentless promotion, and willingness to learn and evolve.
-These are learnable traits, not genetic ones.
+These are learnable traits, not inherited ones.

 Should I quit my job to do OnlyFans full-time?